1961-04-12 USSR Vostok 1

 Photo: Interior of the Vostok 1 capsule.

-Photo: Yuri Gagarin at launching site.
-These photos were released on April 15, 1961, few days after the Vostok 1 flight.
+Photo: Yuri Gagarin at the launch site.
+These images were released on April 15, 1961, just a few days after the Vostok 1 flight.

 Photo: Yuri Gagarin's space flight itinerary on April 12, 1961.

-Vostok 1 postal cover with black Kiev special postmark, April 12, 1961.
-This cover was postmarked at Kiev (Киев) post office on 12 April 1961 and received at Kaluga (Калуга) on April 16, 1961
+A Vostok 1 postal cover featuring a black Kiev special postmark dated April 12, 1961.
+This cover was postmarked at the Kiev (Киев) post office on April 12, 1961, and received in Kaluga (Калуга) on April 16, 1961.

-Photo: Yuri Gagarin and Premier Nikita Khrushchev waving to crowd at Moscow airport, April 14, 1961.
+Photo: Yuri Gagarin and Premier Nikita Khrushchev waving to the crowd at Moscow airport on April 14, 1961.

-Photo: Yuri Gagarin was presented a medal at the news conference in Moscow on April 15, 1961.
+Photo: Yuri Gagarin receiving a medal during the news conference in Moscow on April 15, 1961.

-Photo: "Holding a British Interplanetary medal, Russian cosmonaut Yuri Gagarin offered his hosts a big grin Tuesday in London.
-Gagarin said at a news conference that he would like to visit the United States but "I have not been invited." - UPI Radiotelephoto (July 12, 1961)"
+Photo: Russian cosmonaut Yuri Gagarin smiled broadly in London while holding a British Interplanetary medal.
+At a news conference, he mentioned that he would like to visit the United States, but added, "I have not been invited."

-Photo: Yuri Gagarin (right) chats with Dr. A.C.B.
-Lovell of Jodrell Bank Observatory who tracked the Vostok 1 spacecraft at the time of Gagarin's flight.
+Photo: Yuri Gagarin (right) converses with Dr. A.C.B.
+Lovell of Jodrell Bank Observatory, who tracked the Vostok 1 spacecraft during Gagarin's flight.

 (Reference from Vostok 1)